 Instead, Mexico got support from the UN.
-In June 2019, Mexican Foreign Minister Marcelo Ebrard and UN Secretary-General António Guterres that at least 14 UN agencies would participate in a plan to address the root causes of migration in El Salvador, Guatemala, Honduras and Mexico.
+In June 2019, Mexican Foreign Minister Marcelo Ebrard and UN Secretary-General António Guterres announced that at least 14 UN agencies would participate in a plan to address the root causes of migration in El Salvador, Guatemala, Honduras and Mexico.
 The refugee agency would be central to that effort.

 More immediately, individual refugees wait and wait.